mrmilu/front_web_mrmilu/README.md

 Create folder inside `packages` with it's corresponding `src` folder and `index.ts` entrypoint.
 It should look like this: `packages/my_new_package/src/index.ts`.

-Inside package folder run `yarn init`, answer the questions (owner should be always Mr.Milú).
+Inside package folder run `yarn init`, answer the questions (owner should be always Mr.Milú and version must match current packages versions).

 Once finished run the following command `yarn preconstruct init`, this will modify the `package.json` file created by _yarn_ with ES Modules and CommonJS entrypoint for built package.

 Finally, add to `package.json` the following property: `"sideEffects: false"`. **Avoid side effects at all** between package parts, because with this property we are telling bundlers that code splitting can be used between package parts (more info [here](https://stackoverflow.com/a/49203452/3416714)).